 Open in your favorite spreadsheet editor to edit.
 Cells can only include alphanumeric characters, "-" and "_" - no spaces are allowed.
 If you are adding columns of metadata, column headers will be the attribute name of the new column in the updated data table.

-3. Save file in "tab-delimited text" or "tab-separated value" format
+Step 3.
+Save as "tab-delimited text" or "tab-separated values"

 Your editor may give you a warning, but we assure you, it's fine!
 Also, Terra will completely ignore the name you give the file.
 It's the root entity in the first column header that determines the table name in the workspace.